Series · Terraform Agents · Chapter 5

 }

 The agent reads these from environment variables that cloud-init sets from the Terraform outputs.
-No hardcoded endpoints, no manual config files.
+No hardcoded endpoints, no manual config files, no human in the loop on rotation.

 Roughly ¥1200/mo for the storage layer in dev.
-Prod with HA RDS, larger OpenSearch, more OSS will be ¥3000-5000/mo.
-This is where the cost pressure starts being real — article 7 shows how to track and alert on it.
+Prod with HA RDS, larger OpenSearch, more OSS, and the cross-region replica will be ¥3000–5000/mo.
+This is where the cost pressure starts being real — article 7 shows how to track and alert on it before it surprises you in the monthly bill review.

 Article 6 builds the LLM gateway in front of the compute we provisioned in article 4 and the storage we just provisioned.
 That’s the place where API keys live, quotas get enforced, and per-agent cost gets attributed.
 By the end of article 6 you’ll have a complete agent-runnable stack — the last two articles wire observability and cost control over the top.